Ablatif6c/HypBO/README.md

 8. Open a terminal or command prompt.
 9. Navigate to the HypBO directory that contains the Dockerfile.
 You can do this with the `cd` command.
 For example, you would type `cd HypBO`.
 10. Once you're in the HypBO directory, you can build the Docker image with the `docker build` command by typing `docker build -t hypbo .`.
 11. After the image is built, you can create a container from it with the `docker run` command.
-For example, `docker run -d -p 8080:80 hypbo`.
+For example, `docker run -it -d -p 8080:80 hypbo`.
 This is what each part of this command command does:

     - `-d`: This option runs the container in detached mode, which means it runs in the background.
     - `-p 8080:80`: This option maps port 8080 on your machine to port 80 on the Docker container.
 You can change these numbers to whatever ports you want to use.
+    - `it`: This allows you to interact with the container.

 #### Using a Python virtual environment